Arabian gazelle: Conservation

 The Arabian gazelle is classified as Vulnerable by the International Union for the Conservation of Nature (IUCN).
 The population is declining: estimated at 12,000 mature individuals in 2008, the species now numbers approximately 5,000 to 7,000 as of 2016.

 There are many environmental factors affecting the population density of Arabian gazelles, such as human hunting, predation, competition, and climate change.
 The decline in population is due to human disturbances such as construction, livestock competition, capture for the pet trade, and illegal hunting.
 Other factors include temperature change, and predation (mainly by wolves); as the researchers stated in their findings that, "Wolf encounter rate had a significant negative effect on G. arabica population size, while G. dorcas population size had a significant positive effect, suggesting that wolf predation shapes the population size of both gazelle species."

-Status and population by country

 Iran

-There is a small reintroduced population on Iran's Faror Island.
+A natural relict population occurs on Farur Island in the Persian Gulf.
+Genetic evidence indicates that the population became isolated after post-glacial sea level rise approximately 10,000 years ago, rather than being introduced by humans.